thiagofigcosta/OS-X-ACPI-Battery-Driver/README.md

 ### Change Log:

+2017-08-26 v1.71

+- Fix problem with Activity Monitor "Energy" tab, by changing class names to AppleSmartBatteryManager and AppleSmartBattery

 2016-11-18 v1.70.2

 - Fix problem where incorrect _BST code returns status of "discharging" when at full charge, AC adapter still plugged in.